 Refugee protection is an important aspect of the United States immigration law.
-Under the program, the United States government grants protection to the refugees who are at the risk of being persecuted in their native land.
-As defined in the United Nations 1951 Convention and 1967 protocol, a refugee is someone who is unable or unwilling to return to their native land due to persecution in the past or a well-founded fear of being persecuted in the future based due to their race, nationality, religion, political views, or being a member of a particular social group.
+Under the program, the United States government grants protection to the refugees at risk of being persecuted in their native land.
+As defined in the United Nations 1951 Convention and 1967 protocol, a refugee is someone unable or unwilling to return to their native land due to persecution in the past or a well-founded fear of being persecuted in the future based due to their race, nationality, religion, political views, or being a member of a particular social group.

 Both asylum and refugee statuses are special legal protection available to people who don’t want to or cannot return to their countries due to the fear of persecution.
 However, what status you can apply from depends on where you are geographically located.
 If you are outside the US border, you can only apply for refugee status to the UN High Commission for Refugees.
-However, in the application, you cannot demand the Commission to grant you a refugee status for a specific country.
+However, in the application, you cannot demand the Commission to grant you refugee status for a specific country.
 If you have entered the US territory using a visa or illegally, you can, in theory, apply for asylum.
 Both refugee and asylee statuses grant a person the right to stay and work in the United States indefinitely.
-People with asylee and refugee statuses are also applicable to apply for a green card one year after being granted the status.
+People with asylee and refugee statuses can also apply for a green card one year after being granted the status.
 However, not everyone can apply to get these legal protections.
-There are stringent qualifications and eligibility parameters that you must meet to be able to apply for the asylum or refugee status.
+There are stringent qualifications and eligibility parameters that you must meet to apply for asylum or refugee status.

 To apply for asylum, you bear the burden of providing proof that you qualify to be a refugee provided by the United Nations.
 For this, you will be required to prove two things: